 Free-surface flows are common in the design and manufacture of products used in both the home and office environment.
 Bottle filling is, for instance, a process which takes place on a large scale every day.
 Designing such a process to minimize waste while maximizing production speed can lead to significant cost savings over time.
-FLOW-3D can also be used to design spray nozzles, model absorptive capabilities of porous materials and many other components or capabilities of consumer goods.
+FLOW-3D can also be used to design spray nozzles, model absorptive capabilities of porous materials and other consumer goods components.

 Additive Manufacturing Simulation